Únase a nuestra red nacional de mudanzas Conozca más

 A good timeline for inspecting the bees is to do this every 7-10 days.

-Checking For Queen Quality And Laying Patterns
+Quality and Laying Patterns

 Troubleshooting Common Nuc Installation Issues

-Even with careful planning and execution, issues may arise during nuc installation.
 Troubleshooting common nuc installation issues involves addressing aggressive bees and managing swarming or absconding.

 Being prepared to handle these challenges will help ensure a successful installation and a thriving colony.

-Dealing With Aggressive Bees
+Dealing with Aggressive Bees

 If your bees are aggressive during installation, use a smoker to calm them down.
 Wearing appropriate protective gear, such as a bee suit, gloves, and a veil, will help minimize the risk of stings during the process.